-This management of scalability in a flexible and planned way offers many advantages, both from an operational point of view and from an industrial and commercial point of view.
-First of all, it effectively allows the devices not to give in to obsolescence, with regular evolutions at a five-year rate offering it new capabilities adapted to the evolution of threats and needs.
-This is how the future Rafale F4 will receive a new version of its SPECTRA self-defense system, as well as a new MICA NG air-to-air missile, so as to adapt the survivability and lethality of the device to the evolutions of the resources available to potential adversaries of France and its clients.
-It is also not surprising to note that the first foreign operators of the Rafale, Egypt and Qatar, have also upgraded their Rafale F3 to the F-3R version, while all are now targeting the F4 version. , attesting to the soundness of this industrial and operational strategy followed by Dassault and the French Air Force.
+This management of scalability in a flexible and planned manner offers numerous advantages, both from an operational point of view and from an industrial and commercial point of view.
+Firstly, this effectively allows devices to avoid obsolescence, with regular developments every five years offering new capabilities adapted to evolving threats and needs.
+This is how the upcoming Rafale F4 will receive a new version of its SPECTRA self-defense system, as well as a new MICA NG air-to-air missile, so as to adapt the survivability and lethality of the aircraft to changes in means available to potential adversaries of France and its clients.
+It is also in no way surprising to note that the first foreign operators of the Rafale , Egypt and Qatar, have also upgraded their Rafale F3 to the F-3R version, while all are now aiming for the F4 version. , attesting to the accuracy of this industrial and operational strategy followed by Dassault and the French air forces.

-In addition, this approach offers many advantages both from a budgetary point of view and in terms of the competitiveness of the international offer.
-Indeed, while a majority of the fleet in service is required to evolve every 5 years, this solution allows the manufacturer and its subcontractors to secure the sustainability of its production tool over time.
-While a change of version represents an industrial investment equivalent to 20% of the production of a new device, a fleet of 450 devices in the long term will generate, over a five-year rate, a production activity equivalent to the annual production of 18 new devices. , i.e. an industrial pace largely sufficient to sustain the industrial tool over the entire operational life of the fleet of 30 to 40 years.
-This visibility also allows manufacturers to plan the amortization of their investments in terms of infrastructure, production equipment and labor in a secure way over time, thereby improving the program's budgetary performance.
-Speaking within the framework of the Finance Bill 2023 before the National Assembly, the Chief of the Naval Staff, Admiral Pierre Vandier, announced that he intended, in the future, to be inspired by this recurring evolutionary approach for its own ships.
+In addition, this approach offers numerous advantages both from a budgetary point of view and in terms of the competitiveness of the international offer.
+Indeed, while a majority of the fleet in service is expected to evolve every 5 years, this solution allows the manufacturer and its subcontractors to secure the sustainability of their production tool over the long term.
+While a change of version represents an industrial investment equivalent to 20% of the production of a new device, a fleet of 450 devices will ultimately generate, over a five-year rate, a production activity equivalent to the annual production of 18 new devices , i.e. an industrial pace largely sufficient to sustain the industrial tool over the entire operational life of the park of 30 to 40 years.
+This visibility also allows manufacturers to plan securely over time the amortization of their investments in terms of infrastructure, production equipment and also labor, thereby improving the budgetary performance of the program.
+Speaking as part of the 2023 Finance Bill before the National Assembly, the Chief of Staff of the Navy, Admiral Pierre Vandier, announced that he intended, in the future, take inspiration from this recurring evolutionary approach for its own ships.